Moving from an economics PhD to the private sector (analytics consulting)

 I would recommend to learn R or Python.
 Nobody uses Stata or Matlab (or Julia, EViews, …).
 You should know one of the two languages reasonably well to be able to start coding on unfamiliar subjects quickly.

 You’ll be expected to learn other languages or software soon, too.
 For example, I’ve learned VBA, Alteryx and Tableau since I started and none of that I’d used before.
 But I think it’s important to know R or Python, so that you’re productive from the start and that you can show that you can actually code.

 On the ML side, the first step is to actually learn about it.
 An economics program doesn’t teach you machine learning, so you need to look elsewhere.
 I recommend online courses, checking for courses at your own computer science department or trying Kaggle competitions.
 A great way to learn about it and to show that you know it is to apply ML in your research.

 Given that the outputs of our academic work are public and that you might have time to pursue side projects, it’s a good idea to create public artifacts.
 It makes sense to take this into account early in your PhD when choosing research projects.
-I wrote papers with text mining and webscraping, party because I wanted to learn about these topics.
+I wrote papers with text mining and webscraping, partly because I wanted to learn about these topics.
 Having written a paper like that is great for your application, because it’s a public output that proves that you know the subject.
 I’ve explained my patent paper in most job interviews and it was very helpful.

 Because outputs in the private sector are not public, the next best proxy is your work experience and years in your PhD often don’t count.
-Public artifacts are marks of your skill that can compensate for work experience.
+Public artifacts are marks of your skill that can compensate for lack of work experience.

 When deciding where to apply, it’s important to consider the framework in which a firm operates.
 So if you work for a consultancy, then you’re a consultant first and a data scientist second.

 I’ve enjoyed the whole experience and I’m happy with my choice.
 But there are also things I miss about academia.